Blood plasma looked like a promising covid-19 treatment. Then Trump got involved.

 Doctors and proponents of convalescent plasma treatment say the comparisons to hydroxychloroquine are both unfair and inappropriate.
 They say plasma with high levels of coronavirus-fighting antibodies holds promise and is safe, unlike hydroxychloroquine, which poses a risk of fatal cardiac events.

-``It’s a real shame that it has gotten politicized the way it has.
-The comparisons to hydroxychloroquine are unjustified because they are very different products and the safety data is very different,'' said Kate Fry, chief executive of America’s Blood Centers, a coalition of nonprofit blood donor banks that has the largest government contract to gather plasma from recovered coronavirus patients.
+“It’s a real shame that it has gotten politicized the way it has.
+The comparisons to hydroxychloroquine are unjustified because they are very different products and the safety data is very different,” said Kate Fry, chief executive of America’s Blood Centers, a coalition of nonprofit blood donor banks that has the largest government contract to gather plasma from recovered coronavirus patients.

 Advocates are attempting to keep on track randomized clinical trials that should prove definitively whether the treatment carries benefit, although making the drug more widely available has made it harder to recruit trial subjects who might receive a placebo.

-``We know there needs to be more randomized clinical trials and we need that for further efficacy data,'' Fry said. ``In the meantime, this is something that can help people, and we are making sure they have access to it.''
+“We know there needs to be more randomized clinical trials and we need that for further efficacy data,” Fry said.
+“In the meantime, this is something that can help people, and we are making sure they have access to it.”

 Physicians also have expressed frustration with the highly charged atmosphere that has engulfed the research, in which they say people make medical decisions based on their feelings about Trump and his handling of the pandemic.